donniethurman/DESN368-code-design-workspace-fall25/README.md

 ---

-© 2025 [Your Name].
+© 2025 Donnie Thurman.
 Built for DESN368 at Eastern Washington University.